-The holiday period extends from the evening of December 24, 2014, to the evening of January 4, 2015.
-Please read below for important information about access to McGill facilities and campuses, the availability of services and ways to ensure the security and safety of our facilities and people during the break.
+The holiday period extends from the evening of December 21, 2018 to the evening of January 1, 2019.
+Please read below for important information about access to McGill facilities and campuses, the availability of services, and ways to ensure the security and safety of our facilities and people during the break.

-If you have any suggestions for the improvement of this holiday bulletin or any other comments, please use the Suggestion Box on the University Services website at http://www.mcgill.ca/university-services.
+If you have any suggestions for the improvement of this holiday bulletin or any other comments, please use the Suggestion Box on the Facilities Management and Ancillary Services website at:

-On behalf of all of us at University Services, I extend to you, your families and friends, our best wishes for a safe and restful holiday break.
+On behalf of all of us at Facilities Management and Ancillary Services, I extend to you, your families, and friends, our best wishes for a safe and restful holiday break.
 We look forward to working with you in the New Year.

 For all emergencies, call 911.
 Please note that if you dial 911 (or 9911) from a McGill phone you will be simultaneously connected with Security.
 If you use a cell phone to call 911, Security will not be automatically notified of an emergency.
-Therefore, in this instance, please also call Security at the numbers shown below.
+In this instance, please also call Security at one of the numbers shown below.

-By Friday, December 12, 2014, Building Directors must inform Security Services, by either fax (5186) or email (campus [dot] security [at] mcgill [dot] ca), of the building location, room number(s), date, time, and other details of Holiday parties that will take place in their building.
+By Friday, December 7, 2018, Building Directors must inform Security Services, either by fax at 5186 or by email at campus.security [at] mcgill.ca, of the building location, room number(s), date, time, and other details of holiday parties that will take place in their building.